 A second mortgage is quite simply a loan taken after the first mortgage.
-There can be various reasons to take out a second mortgage, such as consolidating debts or financing home improvements.
+There can be various reasons to take out a second mortgage, such as consolidating debts, financing home improvements, or covering a portion of the down payment on the first mortgage to avoid the property mortgage insurance (PMI) requirement.
 The second mortgage, secured with the same assets as the first, usually carries a higher rate of interest than the first mortgage.
-The amount that can be borrowed is based on the difference between the current value of the property and the amount that is owed on it.
-This is the amount of equity.
+The amount that can be borrowed is based on the equity in the home, which is the difference between the current value of the property and the amount that is owed on it.
 Another option, if there is enough equity, is to refinance and borrow funds in excess of the current loan balance.

 All companies, including mortgage lenders charge a lending fee.
-The fee, sometimes referred to as “points” is most likely a percentage of the loan.
+Lenders typically charge loan origination fees and appraisal costs in addition to points.
+“Points” are a fee for lowering the interest rate of the loan.
 One percent that is borrowed is equal to one point.
 For example, a loan of twenty thousand that had a fee of 8 “points”, the actual fee would be $1,600 in “points”.
 The amount of points charged by a mortgage company can vary and it is a good idea to check with several lenders to get the best rate.
 Before agreeing to the loan, always get how much the fee is in writing.
 Some states limit the fee amount that a lender may charge on a second loan.
 The state banking commissioner or consumer protection office can provide information on any state limits.
 If there is a limit, compare it against any written quotes provided by the mortgage company.